-Thirdly, we note the redshift dependence of Y{500} -mass relation could lead to a different normalization because the XMM-BCS sample is on average at higher redshift than the Planck sample.
-In P11, they show a weak redshift evolution of Y{500} , where the index of E(z) term is -0.007 ± 0.518 .
-When they fit with the redshift evolution fixed to the self-similar expectation (2/3), it changes the Y{500} normalization by -5 per cent (0.451/0.476), because E(z) is larger than 1 for z > 0.
-In comparison, if we assume an index of 0 for E(z) it will increase our Y{500} normalization by 19 per cent compared to the $E(z)^{2/3}$ case (XMM-BCS sample has a mean redshift of 0.48).
-In this sense, there is some systematic uncertainty in the tension between the two samples that depends on the true redshift evolution of the Y{500} -mass relation.
-If the samples evolve self-similarly, then the Planck normalization should be reduced by 5 per cent.
+Third, we note the redshift dependence of $Y{500}$ -mass relation could lead to a different normalisation because the SPT-XBCS sample is on average at higher redshift than the Planck sample.
+In P11, they show a weak redshift evolution of $Y{500}$ , where the index of E(z) term is $-0.007\pm0.518$ .
+When they fit with the redshift evolution fixed to the self-similar expectation (2/3), it changes the $Y{500}$ normalisation by -5 per cent (0.451/0.476), because E(z) is larger than 1 for z > 0.
+In comparison, if we assume an index of 0 for E(z) it will increase our $Y{500}$ normalisation by 19 per cent compared to the $E(z)^{2/3}$ case (XMM-BCS sample has a mean redshift of 0.48).
+In this sense, there is some systematic uncertainty in the tension between the two samples that depends on the true redshift evolution of the $Y{500}$ -mass relation.
+If the samples evolve self-similarly, then the Planck normalisation should be reduced by 5 per cent.

-Finally, the comparison to Planck is complicated because of differences between the SPT and Planck instruments and data sets and also differences between the analyses.
-Our analysis of SPT-SZ data calculates the SZE signal exclusively at frequencies below the SZE null (95 and 150 GHz), where the SZE signal is negative, while Planck also includes information from frequencies above the 220 GHz SZE null, where the signal is positive.
-Thus, contamination from sources like radio galaxies with steeply falling spectra, which primarily affect the lowest frequency bands in both instruments, would tend to bias both the Planck and SPT-SZ relations in the same way.
+Finally, the comparison to Planck is complicated because of differences between the SPT and Planck instruments and datasets and also differences between the analyses.
+Our analysis of SPT-SZ data calculates the SZE signal exclusively at frequencies below the SZE null (95 GHz and 150 GHz), where the SZE signal is negative, while Planck also includes information from frequencies above the 220 GHz SZE null, where the signal is positive.
+Thus, contamination from sources like radio galaxies with steeply falling spectra, which primarily affect the lowest-frequency bands in both instruments, would tend to bias both the Planck and SPT-SZ relations in the same way.
 But there are other possible sources of contamination such as dusty star-forming galaxies that are much brighter at higher frequencies.
-A population of star-forming galaxies associated with clusters could artificially increase the Planck measured Y{500} , but could only negatively bias the SPT-SZ measurements.
-In their paper, the Planck team shows that at the low-mass end (stellar mass smaller than $10^{11.25}$ M{\odot}), the Y500 estimated by six high-frequency bands directly is higher than the Y{500} estimated when using a thermal dust model and the Y{500} estimated just using the three low frequencies (100, 143, and 217 GHz) (Planck Collaboration XI 2013).
-However, at higher masses where we are seeing the discrepancy between the SPT and Planck signals there is no clear evidence for a dust related systematic in the cross-checks carried out by the Planck team.
-We present 2.8 σ significant evidence for dusty galaxy flux in our cluster ensemble in Section 4.6.
-If present, this flux is likely contributing to some degree to the discrepancy we find between the SPT and Planck SZE signatures on these mass scales.
+A population of star-forming galaxies associated with clusters could artificially increase the Planck measured $Y{500}$ , but could only negatively bias the SPT-SZ measurements.
+Indeed, we present $2.8 \sigma$ significant evidence for dusty galaxy flux in our cluster ensemble in Section 4.6 below.

-In summary, there are several potential contributing factors to the 2.8σ tension between the two results.
-None of them provide a convincing explanation for the offset on their own, but there are indications that differential sensitivity to dusty galaxy flux in SPT and Planck could be playing a role.
+In summary, there are several potential contributing factors to the $2.8\sigma$ tension between the two results.
+None of them provide a convincing explanation for the offset, suggesting that it may well be a statistical fluctuation.
 What is needed next is a larger sample with higher quality data to probe this tension and - if the tension persists - to provide insights into the underlying causes of the discrepancy.

-4.5 Potential systematics
+4.5 Potential Systematics

 In the likelihood approach, we fix the cosmological parameters and assume no redshift uncertainty to improve the efficiency of the calculation.
 We test both of these assumptions and find that neither significantly impacts the analysis.
-Specifically, the mass function used for correcting the sampling bias is adopted from a fixed cosmology (Ω_M , Ω_Λ , H_0) = (0.3, 0.7, and 70 km s-1 Mpc-1).
-When we alter these to the recent Wilkinson Microwave Anisotropy Probe results for Λ cold dark matter Komatsu et al. (2011), we find a negligible impact.
+Specifically, the mass function used for correcting the sampling bias is adopted from a fixed cosmology $(\Omega{\rm M}, \Omega{\Lambda}, H_0) = (0.3, 0.7, 70~{\rm km~s^{-1}Mpc^{-1}})$ .
+When we alter these to the recent WMAP results for $\Lambda$ CDM (Komatsu et al. 2011), we find a negligible impact.

-We test the importance of possible photometric redshift biases by shifting the redshifts of all clusters up (or down) by 1σ .
-We update L_X appropriately for the new redshifts, and we find a small (0.5 σ) shift in the normalization and no change to the slope.
+We test the importance of possible photometric redshift biases by shifting the redshifts of all clusters up (or down) by $1\sigma$ .
+We update $L{\rm X}$ appropriately for the new redshifts, and we find a small $(0.5\sigma)$ shift in the normalisation and no change to the slope.
 Therefore, redshift biases at this level would not significantly bias the analysis.

-4.6 Point source population
+4.6 Point Source Population